 Empower nurses to addresses the staffing crisis

-It is clear that nurses are best-placed to make a judgement on staffing levels.
+It is clear that nurses are best-placed to make a judgment on staffing levels.
 From patient complexity, to layout of the nursing unit; nurses know the provision that they and their team need.
 In the face of limited federal intervention, ANA supports a legislative model with nurses sanctioned to create flexible staffing plans for their unit.
 Not only would nurse-to-patient ratios improve, but nurses would be able to support each other when most needed.

 This is just another instance where health care would be improved by greater nurse involvement.
 It is crucial for nurses to take on leadership roles, in all settings, to meet the demands of our ever-changing health care system.
 The Institute of Medicine (IOM) report details this further, with suggestions on how nurses should be supported to achieve greater responsibility:

-- Nurses should practice to the full extent of their education, training and licensure.
+- Nurses should practice to the full extent of their education, training, and licensure.

 - Nurses should achieve higher levels of education and training through an improved education system that promotes seamless academic progression.